trinodb/trino/presto-docs/src/main/sphinx/security/built-in-system-access-control.rst

 contain a comma separated list of the access control property files to use (rather than the default ``etc/access-control.properties``).

-Presto offers the following built-in plugins:
+Trino offers the following built-in plugins:

 ================================================== =================================================================
 Plugin Name                                        Description